DHTMLX/docs-suite/docs/grid/configuration.md

 You can specify the text of the header/footer column via the `text` property.
 It can be set either as a *string* or a *callback function* which is called with the following parameter:

-- `content` - an object with the content of the header/footer tooltip that contains the calculated values as that contains the calculated values as *key:value* pairs, where:
+- `content` - an object with the content of the header/footer tooltip that contains the calculated values from the `summary` property as *key:value* pairs, where:
     - the *key* is either the key defined in the list or the functor name
     - the *value* can be a *string*, *number* or *null*